 The best quality Bulgarian yogurt should check all these boxes:

-- No added sugar: When choosing Bulgarian yogurt, just like with other yogurts, opt for unsweetened versions, says DJ Blatner, RDN, and author of The Superfood Swap: The 4-Week Plan to Eat What You Crave Without the C.R.A.P.
+- No added sugar: When choosing Bulgarian yogurt, just like with other yogurts, opt for unsweetened versions, says DJ Blatner, RDN, and author of

 - Minimal ingredients: "Traditional Bulgarian yogurt will not be flavored and will not have any additives, stabilizers or thickeners," says Kristy Del Coro, RDN, a registered dietitian and culinary nutritionist.
 "Ingredients should just be milk and live cultures."